 From a craft perspective, entering a competition can be a productive process, because it will make you review your work in a different light.

 It’s also great for shifting your mindset.
-Getting your novel ready for a writing competition is a step towards seeing your novel as one among many.
+Getting your novel ready for writing contests is a step towards seeing your novel as one among many.
 This is only ever a good thing!
 (Think about walking into a bookshop and being confronted with shelves upon shelves of beautiful books!
 Your novel will be one among many.)

 When drafting, the writer is often (and quite rightly) solipsistic; your novel is the only story in the world that matters, you think about it upon waking and dreaming...
 But putting it amid a competitive field reveals the unvarnished truth: you may love your story, but you might not have given readers a reason (yet) to love it, too.